fangohr/introduction-to-python-for-computational-science-and-engineering/Readme.md

 software engineering for computational science and data science, researching computational modelling and data analysis methods, and education.
-He is a Professor at the [University of Southampton (UK)](https://www.southampton.ac.uk) and Head of the Scientic Support Group for Computational Science at the  [Max Planck Institute for Structure and Dynamics of Matter (Germany)](https://mpsd.mpg.de/).
+He is a Professor at the [University of Southampton (UK)](https://www.southampton.ac.uk) and Head of the Scientific Support Unit for Computational Science at the  [Max Planck Institute for Structure and Dynamics of Matter (Germany)](https://www.mpsd.mpg.de/research/ssus/comput-science).

 ----